June-Skeeter/GEOB270_Lab2_2021S1/Content/Part2.md

 <a href="NewFile.png" target="_blank">View Image in New Tab</a>

-**3)** Copy and past the following Javascrpt code below in the grey window, paste it into the code window (top middle pane), then click run.
+**3)** Copy the following Javascrpt code below in the grey window, paste it into the code window (top middle pane), then click run.

 ```javascript
 // Coordinates for Vancouver